chung-leong/react-seq/doc/manageEvents.md

 ## Fulfillment value binding

-The fulfillment values of promises created by `eventual` are the arguments passed to their handlers.
+The fulfillment values of promises created by `eventual` are objects containing the arguments passed to their handlers.
 They will often be event objects.
 You can make a promise return a specific value with the help of `bind`:

 ```js
 yield (